Treating Citrus Gall Wasp in Melbourne: An alternative approach to “Prune in June” 232

 Citrus Pests and Diseases Melbourne

-Avoid heavily fertilizing trees in winter or spring.
+Avoid heavily fertilising trees in winter or spring.
 This also results in a flush of new growth that the gall wasp prefers and perpetuates the cycle.
 Unfortunately, citrus trees are heavy feeders and require a lot of nitrogen rich nutrients.
-Without these heavy feeds, the leaves will go yellow and they may not be as productive as heavily fed trees.
+Without these heavy feeds, the leaves will go yellow and they may not be as productive as heavily fed trees (although, even well fed citrus trees may turn yellow in winter).
 In some cases, I’ve waited until December to feed my citrus trees and this has meant that they have remained uninfected by the gall wasps.
-Feeding citrus trees in February or March can result in a second flush of new growth that is preferred by the Citrus Leaf Miner.
-This means that to avoid pests the only time to feed citrus in Melbourne is Late December and all of January.
-This is probably not enough for supporting productive healthy citrus trees.
-So there is a conundrum for the Melbourne based citrus grower.
-It seems we can have a well-fed productive tree, or an underfed, yellowing, pest-free tree, but not both!

 Grow a variety that is not preferred by the Citrus Gall Wasp.
 Most people know someone else with a lemon tree and in winter they are a staple of local food swaps.
 So why not grow a mandarin, native finger lime or cumquat instead?
 There are plenty of other varieties out there to try.
-Check out our citrus variety guide for more ideas.
+Check out my citrus variety guide for more ideas.

 The general timing of events related to growing citrus in Melbourne.
 Please note, some of these events may vary slightly for different citrus varieties.
 This is especially the case for lemons which may have multiple crops per year.